Livingsta shares her positive experience in business administration, customer service, and education.

-Most people think that hearing and listening are the same, while it is not.
-Hearing is just hearing sound, you hear sounds all the time even when you are concentrating on any work, you just hear it, and you do not take it seriously, as it can be any constant sound around you all the time.
-Examples can be sounds of machines, wind, rain, chatting, music, vehicles, water flowing etc.
+Most people think that hearing and listening are the same—but they're not.
+Hearing is just hearing sound; you hear sounds all the time, even when you are concentrating on something else.
+We tend to automatically filter sounds out, especially if they're constant noises we've become accustomed to.
+Examples include machinery, wind, rain, chatting, music, vehicles, etc.

-Listening is actually concentrating on a particular sound or voice or conversation.
-It can be considered as an advancement to just hearing.
-When you listen, you concentrate on the sound, and the brain processes the information and you understand things or respond to them.
+Listening, on the other hand, is actually concentrating on a particular sound, voice or conversation.
+It can be considered one step up from hearing.
+When you listen, the brain processes the information, and you understand and sometimes respond to the things you're hearing.

 When someone talks, you can hear their voice without listening to what they talk.
 It is just the sound that reaches your ears, but the complete information does not reach the brain.
 Just hearing things can lead to misunderstandings and missed information.

 Listening is a very important skill you need when working in customer services or in any field that requires listening to people.
-When people talk, they express their feelings, thoughts, views, they tell you their needs and their problems.
-So in order to provide them with appropriate help and advice, you need to listen to what they talk, very carefully and understand them.
+When people talk, they express their feelings, thoughts and views; they tell you their needs and their problems.
+So in order to provide them with appropriate help and advice, you need to listen to what they say very carefully and understand them.
 It needs a lot of attention and concentration.
-That way the person who talks knows that their feelings are acknowledged.
+That way, the person who talks knows that their feelings are acknowledged.
 It makes the person feel that you genuinely care for them.